grommunio/grommunio-documentation/admin/manual_core.rst

 gromox-imap & pop3
 ------------------

-Similar to ``http.cfg``, convey to the IMAP/POP3 daemons the TLS certificate paths.
+Similar to ``http.cfg``, configure the TLS certificate paths for the IMAP/POP3 daemons.
 Skip this section if you do not intend to run these protocols.

 IMAP/POP3 can run in unencrypted mode, but only for developers.
 Hence, imap_force_starttls is set here.
 In ``/etc/gromox/imap.cfg``, declare: